 You might love the pristine look of flat paint (and sure, it makes a gorgeous backdrop for your family room or bedroom).
 But when it comes time to coat your kitchen, select a finish that is both easy to clean and tough enough to handle repeated scrubbing.
 That means getting shiny.

-If you're insistent on the flat look for your kitchen, there are specialty (read: pricey) paints out there that offer easy cleaning.
-Specker recommends Benjamin Moore's Aura to give your kitchen walls that high-style matte finish — as long as you're willing to spend $70 a gallon.
+If you insist on the flat look for your kitchen, there are specialty (read: pricey) paints out there that offer easy cleaning.
+Specker recommends Benjamin Moore's Aura to give your kitchen walls that high-style matte finish — as long as you're willing to spend $99 a gallon.

 The Best Paint for Kitchen Cabinets

 - Choose a paint that hardens when it dries.

 - Oil paint is an affordable choice, but a major hassle.

 - Some water-based paint are alternatives, but they are pricey.

 "Because cabinets open and close, receiving a lot more traffic overall than a wall, you'll want to use a paint that hardens," Specker says.

 Many pros recommend using an oil-based paint, which cures to a harder surface, preventing damage and mess.
 Buyer beware: Oils can be a wee smelly and do take forever to dry.